 Organizations have come a long way in their knowledge and perception of stakeholder management.
 In fact, some decades ago, stakeholders were often seen as inconvenient and cumbersome outsiders.
-And even today many mistakenly view the influence by the stakeholder or how to deal with them as public relations or communications exercise.
-Nevertheless, the influence of the stakeholder continues to grow, and is an important part of decision making by organizations.
+And even today many mistakenly view the influence of the stakeholder or how to deal with them as public relations or communications exercise.
+Nevertheless, the influence of the stakeholder continues to grow and is an important part of decision-making by organizations.

-So what is a stakeholder and its importance for business and organizations?
+So what are stakeholders and their importance for businesses and organizations?
 Wikipedia state that the concept developed well over the last decades.
 So they describe it as “everyone with an interest (or “stake”) in what the entity does”.
 This includes those within the organization who need to set the company’s direction, investment plans and operational approach.
-We call these parties herin Internal Stakeholders.
+We call these parties herein Internal Stakeholders.
 Likewise, those outside the company are External Stakeholders.
-The stakeholder can therefore be company management, the individual outsider, the workers counsel, the NGO, members of your company’s local community, financiers and so forth.
+The stakeholder can therefore be company management, the individual outsider, the worker’s counsel, the NGO, members of your company’s local community, financiers and so forth.
 You may get up to twenty or more entities.

 Reasons for Stakeholder Management

-Whereas the environment in which companies operate is changing, the influence and importance of stakeholders is definitely on the rise.
-For example take today’s CoVid-19-’s situation.
-A rapid decrease or even total loss of turn-over may force companies to turn their business offerings around.
-Financial deterioration of the business, or the need for a more efficient organization, or innovation of product or business may call for “Chance and Change”.
+Whereas the environment in which companies operate is changing, the influence and importance of stakeholders are definitely on the rise.
+For example, take today’s CoVid-19-’s situation.
+A rapid decrease or even total loss of turnover may force companies to turn their business offerings around.
+Financial deterioration of the business or the need for a more efficient organization, or innovation of product or business may call for “Chance and Change”.
 This versus the traditional “Command and Control”.

 An understanding of stakeholders

-In order to engage with your stakeholders and include engagement as part of your strategy further analysis is necessary.
+In order to engage with your stakeholders and include engagement as part of your strategy, further analysis is necessary.
 This does not mean that we have to know the potentially twenty or so stakeholders in detail.
 However, basic mapping at the start of the change process or venture can already provide a head-start.
-So consider all your relevant stakeholders in terms of their power and of their interest for the success of your new venture.
+So consider all your relevant stakeholders in terms of their power and their interest in the success of your new venture.

 With our four main stakeholder groups known, we need a strategic plan.
 The strategy for stakeholder management should align with the company’s general strategy.
-However before addressing the external stakeholders , the internal organizations requires attention.
+However, before addressing the external stakeholders, the internal organizations require attention.
 Maybe there are past experiences with stakeholder management.

 Now, with a strategy for stakeholder management in place, we can move into action.
 You may have a broad outline for your external stakeholders.
 You can think about formats like working conferences, partnerships, social media and marketing campaigns.

-Whereas your involvement with one or more stakeholders can be project specific, so an once-off event, an ongoing effort on how to cope with change is more likely.
+Whereas your involvement with one or more stakeholders can be project-specific, a once-off event or an ongoing effort on how to cope with change is more likely.
 For example, run the once-off intervention in a project format on the basis of how, what, who and when.
-More formal methods for longer term change management are presented in Reference .
-The key in the end is to build trust with and get credibility from your stakeholders in an early stage of your venture.
+More formal methods for longer-term change management are presented in Reference .
+The key, in the end, is to build trust with and get credibility from your stakeholders in an early stage of your venture.